 ]]>

-Frances, though, had forgotten how to speak English.
-Communicating through an interpreter, she told him, “I do not wish to live any better, or anywhere else, and I think the Great Spirit has permitted me to live so long because I have always lived with the Indians.”[2]
+Her white brothers never gave up the search.
+When word finally reached them that Frances was still alive, her brother Isaac traveled to meet the sister he had lost decades before.
+He pleaded for her return, but Frances, now unable to speak English, responded through an interpreter, saying, “I do not wish to live any better, or anywhere else, and I think the Great Spirit has permitted me to live so long because I have always lived with the Indians.”
+She remained with the Miami until her death, buried beside her husband.

 9 Cynthia Ann Parker

-Four years after her capture, a trader named Williams heard that she was still alive, living among the Comanche.
-He rode into their camp and offered their chief any amount of money he wanted for her freedom.
-But when he was given the chance to speak to her, Parker simply stared at the ground and refused to say a word.
+Four years after her capture, a trader named Williams learned she was alive among the Comanche.
+He offered the tribe any sum they desired for her release.
+When Williams finally spoke with her, Parker stared silently at the ground, refusing to utter a word.

 8 Eunice Williams